In Stock and Custom Order Handpans for sale

 Sound Therapy Terminology

-Sound vibration is central to the tenants of how sound healing works.
+Sound vibration is central to the tenets of how sound healing works.
 Everything in the universe has a vibration, and many sound-healing practitioners believe that music or sounds that replicate other types of vibrations found in nature may have a positive effect on health and wellbeing.
 To better understand how handpans support notions of sound healing, we first need to dial in on a few musical terms that come up in sound-healing circles:

 - Frequency – Frequency is the speed of vibration.
 Each musical note vibrates at a different frequency.
 If you move from left to right across a piano, the frequency increases as higher pitched notes vibrate at a higher frequency.